 Anyone can fall for a scam, but the elderly are often hit hardest as they can be over-trusting or afflicted by illnesses such as dementia.
 Many can lose their life savings, get into debt or have health problems.

 The best way to protect yourself from anything going wrong is to research before you buy.
-This is easier said than done, but a few quick pre-emptive strikes make all the difference.
-Here are our top tips:
+This is easier said than done, but a few quick, pre-emptive strikes can make all the difference:

 Check the company's registered